batuhancetinkaya1/2D-Platformer-Game/README.md

 ---

 ## Introduction
-The **2D Platformer Game** is an engaging Unity-based platformer featuring challenging levels, dynamic backgrounds, and an exciting final boss fight.
-Players navigate through various obstacles, defeat enemies, and unlock secrets to progress through the game.
+The **2D Platformer Game** is an engaging Unity-based platformer featuring challenging level, dynamic backgrounds, and an exciting final boss fight.
+Players navigate through various obstacles, defeat enemiess to progress through the game.

 ---